nickwales/terraform-aws-ec2-sandbox/projects/consul_module_test/README.md

 - An HTTP listener and routing for the API Gateway.

 This should be run after the infrastructure is deployed with `./post_deploy.sh`.

+Use the `./undeploy.sh` script to tear everything down.